AdorableRedPanda/panda-utils/README.md

 takes two arguments for merge, returns second clone of second if arguments cannot be merged.
 Primitives, functions and arrays cannot be merged.

-### getPathTo
+### toFlat
-returns path to value (reference equality), throws Error if argument is not path object.
+gets path object and returns flat presentation